kodadot/developers/docs/tutorials/querytutorial.md

 ## How to write a Query

-KodaDot currently uses two types of indexers, [Subquery] and [SubSquid].
+KodaDot currently uses two types of indexers, Subquery and SubSquid.
 You can use this tutorial as a way to write queries for both indexers, however there are minimal differences that you should keep track of!

 ##### Keep in mind that there are some query variable differences (i.e 'first' in Subquery and 'limit' in SubSquid) between Subquery and Subsquid.
 When writing a query, make sure you are using variables intended for your indexer.
 For learning purposes, we will use the SubSquid playground.